rk1165/rk1165.github.io/content/notes/tech_tools/hacker_tools.md

 - With commands such as `send-keys`, we can specify not only the target session, but also the target window and pane.
 - `[session]:[window].[pane]` format to target a pane
 - We can specify a configuration file when we start up an instance of tmux, by using the -f flag
-- tmuxinator list : lists all current projects.
-- tmuxinator implode : deletes all current projects.
-- tmuxinator open [configuration file name]
-- tmuxinator [name] : loads the tmux session for the given project.
-- tmuxinator delete [name] : deletes the specified project.

-#### Working with Text and Buffers

-- `PREFIX + [` places in copy mode.
-- `CTRL + b` up one page
-- `CTRL + f` down one page.
-- `g` : top of buffer history
-- `G` : bottom of buffer history.
-- `?` : by pressing in copy mode we can search upwards for phrases or keywords. `n` next, `N` previous occurrence
-- `/` : searc downwards
-- move the cursor to where we want to start selecting text.
-Press `SPACE` and move the cursor to the end of the text.
-Press `ENTER` and the selected text gets copied.
-- To paste the contents : `PREFIX + ]`
-- `:capture-pane`
-- `tmux show-buffer` display the contents of our paste buffer.
-- `tmux capture-pane && tmux save-buffer buffer.txt`

-#### Pair programming with tmux

-- Using a shared account is the simplest way to work with another user.
-- Enable SSH access on the machine that will act as the host, install and configure tmux on the that machine and then create a tmux session there.
-- **Steps**
-  1. `adduser tmux` create a tmux user that everyone will use for pairing session.
-  2. configure the account to take SSH keys from other developers to log into this account.
-Create a file ~/.ssh/authorized_keys under the `tmux` account.
-We copy the public key from our desktop machine to the server and add it to the `authorized_keys` file.
-- Using "grouped sessions"
-- Using tmux's support for sockets, we can create sessions that multiple users can connect to with ease.
-- **Steps**
-  1. create two new users.
-  2. create "tmux" group and the /var/tmux folder to hold the shared sessions.
-  3. We create sessions using the `-S` switch.
-- `tmux -S [socket]` creates a new session using a socket instead of a name.
-- `tmux -S [socket] attach` attaches to an existing session using a socket instead of a name.
-- `tmux new-session -t [existing session] -s [new session]` creates a connection to a grouped session.

-#### Workflows

-- Inside any pane, press `PREFIX !` will create a new window from that pane.
-- `join-pane` command to take a window and turn it into a pane.
-- `break-pane` to make a pane go full-screen.
-- When we create a new session, we can pass the command we want to execute as the last argument.
-- `PREFIX (` to go to the previous session and `PREFIX )` to the next session.
-- `PREFIX s` to display a list of sessions.
-- the `has-session` command returns a boolean value.
-- the `move-window` command is mapped to `PREFIX .`
-- `tmux move-window -s processes:1 -t editor` move the first window of the "processes" session to the "editor" session.
-- tmux can record the activity in a pane right to a text file with the `pipe-pane` command.
-- enter command mode and type `pipe-pane -o "mylog.txt"`

 ### SSH